-Where our community is lacking in diversity, children have been exposed to education around other cultures through curriculum enrichment (e.g. days based around specific countries/cultures/religions, high quality texts used during classroom learning and in whole school assemblies), PSHEe sessions, religious education sessions, through the specific communications and visits we arrange for our children to meet with children from other schools (including a school in Veules Les Roses, France) and carefully selecting visitors and educational visits to broaden our children's sense of the world.
+Where our community is lacking in diversity, children have been exposed to education around other cultures through curriculum enrichment (e.g. days based around specific countries/cultures/religions, high quality texts used during classroom learning and in whole school assemblies), PSHEe sessions, religious education sessions, through the specific communications and visits we arrange for our children to meet with children from other schools and carefully selecting visitors and educational visits to broaden our children's sense of the world.